 - A voice of reason

 Our development model is rooted in these primary concepts:

 - Players should be having fun and developing a love of the game for life at all levels of hockey

 - Players should not be playing beyond their current level of development.
 Being able to meaningfully participate whether at House League, Select or AA is more important than advancing beyond their skill level in the pursuit of a dream.

-- Developing a strong discipline around practice planning to provide players and teams with an environment to improve their skills, compete in their play and have an opportunity to improve and advance to a more competitive level.
+- Developing a strong discipline around practice planning.
+Provide players and teams with an environment to improve their skills, compete at their level, have an opportunity to improve and advance to a more competitive level.

 - Where possible we like to keep coaching staff and core players together for a number of years.
 Strong players with a desire to compete who develop as a group can develop into a much stronger sum of the parts than teams who are always rebuilding.